Hi friends,

 I remember feeling in my heart as a child that I was called.
 Though I didn’t know by whom or what- I remember hearing a distinct quiet voice deep in my spirit that said “I love you.
 Your existence matters.
 I have big plans for you.”
 It was calm, steady, familiar- like a friend.

 I would grow up in a broken home and a rocky childhood trying to both muffle and answer that voice in all sorts of broken ways.
-Love, relationships, substances, striving, hustling, dream chasing, etc etc.
+Love, relationships, substances, striving, hustling, dream chasing, etc.

-But it really wasn’t until I was saved at 27 years old, after the birth and death of my fourth baby,
+But it really wasn’t until I was saved at 28 years old, after the birth and death of my fourth baby,

 that I would really truly start to answer that calling genuinely.